-Test retakes are limited to one retake with a maximum grade or a cap of 75%.
+If a student earns a failing grade on an assignments, quiz, or test, it can be retaken; it is limited to one retake with a maximum grade or a cap of 75%.

 ACADEMIC HONESTY

 According to HISD Schools Guidelines, academic dishonesty includes cheating or copying the work of another student, plagiarism, and unauthorized communication between students during an examination.